Page (computer memory): Multiple page sizes

 Linux has supported huge pages on several architectures since the 2.6 series via the hugetlbfs filesystem and without hugetlbfs since 2.6.38.
 Windows Server 2003 (SP1 and newer), Windows Vista and Windows Server 2008 support huge pages under the name of large pages.
 Windows 2000 and Windows XP support large pages internally, but do not expose them to applications.
+Reserving large pages under Windows requires a corresponding right that the system administrator must grant to the user because large pages cannot be swapped out under Windows.
 Beginning with version 9, Solaris supports large pages on SPARC and x86.

 FreeBSD 7.2-RELEASE features superpages.
 Note that until recently in Linux, applications needed to be modified in order to use huge pages.
 The 2.6.38 kernel introduced support for transparent use of huge pages.
 On Linux kernels supporting transparent huge pages, as well as FreeBSD and Solaris, applications take advantage of huge pages automatically, without the need for modification.